 Entry requirements for a degree are usually between 4-5 Highers.
 Specific subjects may be required for particular courses.

-Many employers prefer you to have a postgraduate qualification in museum and gallery studies.
+Many employers prefer you to have a postgraduate qualification (SCQF Level 11) in museum and gallery studies.
 A wide range of postgraduate qualifications are available.

-In Scotland, the University of St Andrews offers postgraduate qualifications in Museum and Gallery Studies.
+In Scotland, the University of St Andrews offers postgraduate qualifications in Museum and Heritage Studies.

 The Universities of Aberdeen and Glasgow offer postgraduate qualifications in Museum Studies.